marulkar/geo-locate/README.md

 - Let the user type in an address and display the corresponding Latitude, Longitude and the Google map.

 Starting the project:
-- Donwload the Zip file of the repository.
+- Download the Zip file of the repository.
 - Install the packages as listed in the requirements.txt document.
 - `cd` in `geoLocator` and excute the command `python manage.py runserver`
 - This will start the application on the url `http://localhost:8000/geo/`